The Best First Trucks

 See more Cateye Silverado Photos in our gallery!

 First on the list is the “Cateye” Silverado.
-The truck spans from 2003 to 2007 and are relatively inexpressive.
+The truck spans from 2003 to 2007 and is relatively inexpressive.
 This third-generation V8 has had tons of success and is pretty easy to customize to your liking.
 The Cateye is one of the most popular trucks to modify with many companies offering aftermarket parts, like yours truly.
 It’s a good looking truck that’s modern enough to fit in but not break the bank!

 2. 2005-2015 Toyota Tacoma